rokki74/rokki74/README.md

 ## Backend Engineer | Distributed Systems Enthusiast | Building Resilient Software

-I'm a passionate software developer from Nairobi, Kenya, specializing in building scalable, fault-tolerant backend systems.
+I'm a passionate software developer specializing in building scalable, fault-tolerant backend systems.
 I believe in understanding systems from the ground up – which is why I built my own RDBMS to truly grasp database internals and including other different projects.

 ### 🔭 What I'm Building